mpetuska/kamp/README.md

 It is only able to find the libraries published with gradle-metadata, so older Kotlin libraries might be missing.
 Currently, supported maven repositories are:
 * Maven Central
+* Gradle Plugin Portal

 ## App

 The driving server and client to expose the data collected by the scanner as a nice web-based catalogue.
-It's still a WIP.
-Star the repo for updates.